cf-toolsuite/sanford/docs/RUN.md

     type: openai
     secretRef:
       name: openai-creds

----
-apiVersion: networking.tanzu.vmware.com/v1alpha1
-kind: EgressPoint
-metadata:
-   name: openai-egress
-spec:
-   targets:
-   - hosts:
-     - "CHANGE_ME"
-     port:
-      number: 443
-      protocol: HTTPS
 ```

 > You will need to replace occurrences of `CHANGE_ME` above with your own `uri` and `api-key` values that will authenticate and authorize a connection to your account on the Open AI platform.
-Note the `EgressPoint`'s `hosts` value above should be the same as the `Secret`'s `uri` value but without the scheme (i.e., do not include `https://`).

 #### Weaviate Cloud